 All of our \$2,846.4 million (face value) of term debt is unsecured. \$2,846.2 million of such debt is governed by three essentially identical indentures that contain customary investment-grade type covenants.
 The primary covenant in all three indentures limits the amount of secured debt we may incur without ratably securing such debt.
-As of December 31, 2018, we were in compliance with all term debt covenants.
+As of December 31, 2019, we were in compliance with all term debt covenants.

-Throughout 2017 and during the first quarter of 2018, we completed a number of debt refinancing activities (see Note 6 "Debt" in Item 8 "Financial Statements and Supplementary Data") in order to extend the maturity of our debt portfolio consistent with the long-lived nature of our asset base.
-As a result of these actions, the weighted-average term of our debt portfolio has more than doubled to approximately 15 years.
+Throughout 2017 and during the first quarter of 2018, we completed a number of debt refinancing activities in order to extend the maturity of our debt portfolio consistent with the long-lived nature of our asset base.

-2 Reflects the margin above LIBOR for LIBOR-based borrowings; we also paid upfront fees that are amortized to interest expense and pay fees for unused borrowing capacity and standby letters of credit.
+Reflects the margin above LIBOR for LIBOR-based borrowings; we also paid upfront fees that are amortized to interest expense and pay fees for unused borrowing capacity and standby letters of credit.